 When should I apply for scholarships to study in Canada?

 Apply for the scholarship well in advance to avoid any type of delays.
 Ideally, 6-12 months is the best time before your program gets started.
 Make sure to check the deadlines for specific scholarships you are interested in, as the time frame can vary.
-Many Canadian institutions also have their list of scholarships for Indian students.
+Many Canadian institutions also have their own list of scholarships for Indian students.
 For any kind of confusion or lack of knowledge, you can take the assistance of international education experts.